Rishav1800/Flipkart_WebScrapper/README.md

 Finally, it prints the product name and price to the console.

 ## Usage
-To use this code, simply replace the URL with the URL of the
+To use this code, simply replace the URL with the URL of the Flipkart webpage you want to scrape.
+You can also modify the code to extract additional product information or to save the data to a file or database.